dry-rb/dry-transaction/README.md

 ## Why?

-If your business transaction is sufficiently complex to require independent modelling, then each of its steps likely provides its own meaningful behaviour.
-Requiring these steps to be independent operations and directly addressable via container means that they can be tested in isolation and easily reused throughout your application.
-Keeping the business transaction to a high-level, declarative series of steps ensures it’s easy to understand at a glance.
+Requiring a business transaction's steps to exist as independent operations directly addressable voa a container means that they can be tested in isolation and easily reused throughout your application.
+Following from this, keeping the business transaction to a series of high-level, declarative steps ensures that it's easy to understand at a glance.

-The output of each step and the overall transaction itself is wrapped in [Deterministic](https://github.com/pzol/deterministic) `Result` objects (either `Success(s)` or `Failure(f)`).
-These allow the steps to be chained together and ensures that processing stops in the case of a failure.
-Returning a `Result` also ensures that error handling can remain a primary concern while keeping your application logic tidy and readable.
+The output of each step is wrapped in a [Deterministic](https://github.com/pzol/deterministic) `Result` object (either `Success(s)` or `Failure(f)`).
+This allows the steps to be chained together and ensures that processing stops in the case of a failure.
+Returning a `Result` from the overall transaction also allows for error handling to remain a primary concern without it getting in the way of tidy, straightforward operation logic.
 Wrapping the step output also means that you can work with a wide variety of operations within your application – they don’t need to return a `Result` already.

-## Synopsis
+## Usage

 All you need to use Call Sheet is a container of operations that respond to `#call(input)`.
+The operations will be resolved from the container via `#[]`.
+The examples below use a plain Hash for simplicity, but for a larger app you may like to consider something like [dry-container](https://github.com/dryrb/dry-container).

-Each operation is integrated into the business transaction via one of the following steps:
+Each operation is integrated into your business transaction through one of the following step adapters:

 * `map` – any output is considered successful and returned as `Success(output)`
 * `try` – the operation may raise an exception in an error case.
 This is caught and returned as `Failure(exception)`.
 The output is otherwise returned as `Success(output)`.